Unreal C++ speedrun

 Configuration is also better done using the engine’s functionality instead of

 There’s an official coding standard.
 It’s relatively unusual in that it overuses PascalCase to the extreme.
 Some studios follow it, some don’t; both approaches have merit.
 Not even the engine follows it consistently.
+I wrote a separate article on this topic.

 Development environment